-Recently, many employers have heavily invested resources into recruiting and retaining talent by providing benefits that make employees happy and healthy.
-According to a Glassdoor survey, 80% of employees would prefer additional benefits over a pay increase.
+Many employers heavily invest their resources into building robust benefits to recruit and retain talent.
+According to a Glassdoor survey1, those resources are well spent—80% of employees would prefer additional benefits over a pay increase.

-It can be challenging for HR leaders to control rising benefits costs while staying compliant with the latest Affordable Care Act regulations.
-Benefits reconciliation can help scan for errors, but the process can take longer and lead to costly mistakes if not done carefully.
+However, it can be challenging to control rising benefits costs while staying compliant with the latest Affordable Care Act (ACA) regulations.
+Benefits reconciliation can help scan for errors, but the process can take long and lead to costly mistakes if not done carefully.

 What is benefit reconciliation?

 Benefit reconciliation, also known as health insurance reconciliation or premium reconciliation, is when premium bills are reviewed against a company’s payroll deductions to check for potential discrepancies.
-The process is typically performed by a company’s benefits specialist or accounting specialist, and is best performed at regular intervals, such as monthly or quarterly.
+A company’s benefits specialist or accounting specialist typically performs the reconciliation at regular intervals, such as monthly or quarterly.

-The goal of benefit reconciliation is to confirm that all payments are accurate, meaning that no charges are above or under the intended amount.
-Employers also check if all employees are enrolled in the right insurance plans and that no terminated employee is still receiving a premium payment.
+Benefits reconciliation aims to confirm that all payments are accurate, meaning that no charges are above or below the intended amount.
+Employers also check their employees’ enrollment status in their company’s health insurance plans and ensure that no terminated employee is still receiving a premium payment.

 A company's health benefits information and payroll deductions spreadsheet for reconciliation may contain: